 Check for Cash

 Every year, thousands of state checks payable to taxpayers go uncashed.
 This application allows taxpayers to learn whether they can claim an uncashed check worth more than $5, issued within the last ten years.
 If an uncashed check (also called an escheated warrant) is located, the check replacement process can also be started here.
-The Comptroller currently has records of more than 100,000 uncashed checks worth over $30 million.
+The Comptroller currently has records of almost 150,000 uncashed checks worth over $50 million.

 Only the person legally entitled to the original warrant, a third party to whom it was properly negotiated, or heirs and legal representatives of the person or party may request a replacement warrant.
 In the case of a warrant issued to a payee who dies before the warrant is paid by the State Treasurer and whose estate has been probated pursuant to law, the Comptroller may issue a replacement warrant to such person or entity.
 The entity must submit a certified copy of a judicial order establishing the person or entity entitled to payment.

 Pursuant to state law, the Comptroller is prohibited from replacing a warrant outstanding for more than ten years beyond its issue date (15 ILCS 405/10.10).
 Each replacement warrant is subject to the involuntary withholding provisions established at 15 ILCS 405/10.05.